Connexus Credit Union Review

 If you don’t belong to a member organization or live in Connexus’ service area, don’t worry — you can still qualify for membership by joining the Connexus Association, which requires just a one-time $5 donation.

-To apply, all you’ll need is a government-issued ID, your physical address, Social Security number, and date of birth.
+To apply, you’ll need a government-issued ID, your physical address, Social Security number, and date of birth.

 Promotions

-Unfortunately, there are no sign-up bonuses or other bank promotions at the moment for new Connexus accounts.
+Currently, there aren’t any sign-up bonuses or other bank promotions for new Connexus accounts, except for some credit card accounts.

 Security

-As a digital-forward financial institution, Connexus has a high emphasis on a safe and secure online banking experience.
+As a digital-forward financial institution, Connexus highly emphasizes a safe and secure online banking experience.

-It has a dedicated fraud monitoring team to keep tabs on any unusual activity, along with plenty of helpful resources to help protect yourself and report fraud.
+It has a dedicated fraud monitoring team to keep tabs on any unusual activity and plenty of helpful resources to help protect yourself.

-The Connexus mobile app utilizes Touch ID and Face ID, along with multi-factor authentication and automatic log-outs.
-If your debit card is lost or stolen, there’s a 24-hour contact center to help you out.
+The Connexus mobile app utilizes Touch ID and Face ID, multi-factor authentication, and automatic log-outs.
+If your debit card is lost or stolen, they have a 24-hour contact center to help you.

 Finally, like all accredited credit unions, Connexus accounts are protected by the National Credit Union Administration (NCUA), so your funds are covered for up to $250,000.